Partitioning algorithms for weighted trees and cactus graphs: Abstract

 \section{Abstract}

-We study the problem of partitioning a weighted graph into connected components such that each component fulfills upper and lower weight constraints.
-Partitioning into a minimum, maximum or a fixed number of clusters is NP-hard in general but polynomial-time solvable on trees.
-In this paper, we present a polynomial-time algorithm for cactus graphs.
-For other optimization goals or additional constraints, the partition problem becomes NP-hard even on trees and for a lower weight bound equal to zero.
-We show that our method can be used as an algorithmic framework to solve other partition problems for cactus graphs in pseudo-polynomial time.
+In this paper, we consider different constrained partition problems for weighted trees and cactus graphs.
+We focus on the $(l,u)$-partition problem, which is the problem of partitioning a weighted graph into connected clusters such that each cluster fulfills the lower and upper weight constraints $l$ and $u$.
+Partitioning into a minimum, maximum or a fixed number of clusters is known to be NP-hard in general, but polynomial-time solvable on trees.
+We prove that these three variants of the $(l,u)$-partition problem can be solved for cactus graph as well by presenting a polynomial-time algorithm.
+Additionally, we present an efficient method to compute the corresponding partitions.
+For other optimization goals or additional constraints, the partition problem becomes NP-hard - even on trees and for a lower weight bound equal to zero.
+We show that our method can be used as an algorithmic framework to solve other partition problems for weighted trees and cactus graphs with a pseudopolynomial runtime.